-As a recipient of various scholarships and grants, Ms. Au has pursued additional studies focusing on art song and opera in Canada, France, Italy and Austria.
-She has performed for prominent musicians such as Sir Thomas Allen, Elly Ameling, Thomas Quasthoff and Malcolm Martineau.
-In 2007, Ms. Au studied at the Franz-Schubert Institut in Baden bei Wien, Austria through the generosity of a Johann Strauss Foundation Scholarship awarded by the University of British Columbia.
-She was invited in 2010 to the Acadèmie Francis Poulenc in Tours, France and performed Tel jours telle nuit for Poulenc’s extended family in Noizay.
+As a recipient of various scholarships and grants, Ms. Au has pursued additional studies focusing on art song and opera in Canada, France, Italy, and Austria.
+She has performed for prominent musicians such as Sir Thomas Allen, Elly Ameling, Thomas Quasthoff, and Malcolm Martineau.
+Ms. Au has studied at the Franz-Schubert Institut in Baden bei Wien, Austria through the generosity of a Johann Strauss Foundation Scholarship awarded by the University of British Columbia.
+She was invited to the Académie Francis Poulenc in Tours, France and performed Tel jour, telle nuit for Poulenc’s extended family in Noizay.

 Passionate about dissolving the boundaries between song performance and scholarship, she has studied and performed at the Vancouver International Song Institute with guidance of song scholars Susan Youens, Graham Johnson, Michael Musgrave, and Deborah Stein.
 She has also performed in lecture recitals discussing art song and lieder for renowned Schumann musicologist Rufus Hallmark and theorist Richard Kurth.